hrkrshnn/solsearch/Readme.md

 ## Why?

-There are three different use-cases for the tool:
+Here are some use cases for solsearch:

 1. Highly customizable linters: the DSL can encode simple linting rules.
 2. Highly extensible static analysis tools: the DSL can be used to write rules on the fly.
 Current